What is Joint Legal Custody or Joint Decision Making in Arizona?

 Can Both Parents be the Custodial Parent in Arizona?

 No, both parents cannot be a custodial parent in Arizona.
 Only one parent can be designated as the custodial parent in Arizona.
-Designating one parent as the primary residential parent allows that parent the ability to obtain welfare benefits for the child.
+Designating one parent as the primary residential parent allows the parent the ability to obtain welfare benefits for the child.

 Contact the Attorneys at Hildebrand Law, PC Today.